FAQs on importing or bringing tobacco into New Zealand.

 What are the penalties for importing without a permit?

-Under the new rules, any cigarettes, pipe tobacco, hand rolling tobacco products, tobacco leaf or refuse imported without a permit, or that do not comply with permit conditions, are seized and destroyed.
+Any cigarettes, pipe tobacco, hand rolling tobacco products, water-pipe tobacco, tobacco leaf or refuse imported without a permit, or that do not comply with permit conditions, are seized and destroyed.
 There are a range of penalties that depend upon the severity of the offending.
 View a full list of penalties.

 How and when are seizures notified?

-Under the new rules, any cigarettes, pipe tobacco, hand rolling tobacco products, tobacco leaf or refuse imported without a permit will be seized and destroyed by Customs.
+Any cigarettes, pipe tobacco, hand rolling tobacco products, water-pipe tobacco, tobacco leaf or refuse imported without a permit will be seized and destroyed by Customs.
 The importer will be notified as soon as is reasonably practicable that their product has been seized and destroyed.

 What happens if my product is seized and destroyed but I had a valid permit?